 If they don’t, there’s a possibility that something far more serious is going on that is mimicking the signs of a cat in heat.
 Two common reasons are ovarian cysts and ovarian cancer.

-The 2 Common Reasons Why Your Cat May Go Into Heat More Often
+The 2 Medical Reasons Why Your Cat May Go Into Heat More Often

 1. Ovarian Cysts

 Ovarian cysts are a serious condition that can affect non-spayed cats.
-Symptoms of an ovarian cyst can include the following:
+Signs of an ovarian cyst can include the following:

 If your cat has any of these symptoms, you need to take them to a vet as soon as possible to figure out what’s going on and treat them.